 If this sounds like a weird question, don’t worry: it is.
 Something I’ve learned over the last year and a half on my company’s safety committee is that for most people, safety is an afterthought.

-But safety should be the first thing we think about for every situation we go into, whether it feels natural or not.
+But safety should be the first thing we think about for every situation we go into, whether or not it feels natural.

 Why Safety is Important

 If I asked you this question, how many of you would raise your hand: “Did you do something dangerous today?”

 If you got in your car at any point today to drive somewhere and didn’t raise your hand, you’re wrong.

 Driving is extremely hazardous, but because we all do it every day, we’ve forgotten what it feels like to be a new driver and terrified that everyone will crash into you.

 Safety is important because we all have that mentality that “it won’t happen to me.”